mysteryx93/AviSynthShader/README.md

 lsb: Whether to convert to DitherTools' Stack16 format.
 Only YV12 and YV24 are supported.
 Default=false
 Opt: Optimization path.
 0 for only C++, 1 for SSE2, 2 for AVX(only used with Precision=3), -1 to auto-detect.
 Default=-1

-#### Shader(Input, Path, EntryPoint, ShaderModel, Param1-Param9, Clip1-Clip9, Output, Width, Height, Precision)
+#### Shader(Input, Path, EntryPoint, ShaderModel, Param1-Param9, Clip1-Clip9, Output, Width, Height, Precision, Defines)
 Runs a HLSL pixel shader on specified clip.
 You can either run a compiled .cso file or compile a .hlsl file.

 Arguments: